hacktifytechnologies/RB-Range1/STORYLINE.md

 ### Phase 1 — Initial Access (RNG-IT-01)

-KAAL CHAKRA has identified Prabal Urja Limited as a high-value target.
+APT38 has identified Prabal Urja Limited as a high-value target.
 Intelligence indicates PUL recently expanded its digital estate with a new Employee Self-Service Portal and an internal Staff Authentication Gateway — both accessible from the v-Public segment.

-KAAL CHAKRA operators initiate reconnaissance against the Corporate Gateway (`203.x.x.x/24`).
+APT38 operators initiate reconnaissance against the Corporate Gateway (`203.x.x.x/24`).
 They identify five internet-reachable services and begin a systematic, credential-chaining intrusion:

 **M1 — Employee Portal:** An operator identifies a password reset mechanism on the employee self-service portal.
 By manipulating an HTTP header in the reset request, the operator is able to intercept the admin account's reset token without controlling any external infrastructure.
 Admin dashboard access reveals an internal mail relay.